Take a Bite Out of Appledore: An Eco-culinary Island Retreat

 Executive Director, Shoals Marine Laboratory

 Dr. Seavey’s primary research focus is the influence of anthropogenic environmental change on wildlife populations and ecosystem function.
-She teaches 'Marine Environmental Science and Conservation' at Shoals marine Laboratory.
-Seavey is the Kingsbury Director of Shoals Marine Laboratory and on the faculty at School of Marine Science and Ocean Engineering, University of New Hampshire and College of Agriculture and Life Sciences, Cornell University.
+She teaches 'Marine Environmental Science and Conservation' at Shoals Marine Laboratory, and is the Principal Investiagtor of the Tern Conservation research program on White and Seavey islands in the Isles of Shoals.
+Dr. Seavey is the Kingsbury Director of Shoals Marine Laboratory and on the faculty at School of Marine Science and Ocean Engineering, University of New Hampshire and College of Agriculture and Life Sciences, Cornell University.